mistweaverco/cli-html-node/README.md

 cli-html uses [chalk](https://www.npmjs.com/package/chalk) to style the output.

-We're purposely stuck on v4.0.1, because this version supports the `chalk` to be bundled with the package.
+We're purposely stuck on v4.0.1, because this version supports `chalk` to be bundled with the package.

 This way you can completly bundle the package and use it in your CLI applications.